-For instance, consider a relationship where she wants children/he doesn’t.
+For instance, consider a relationship where she wants her own children, but he doesn’t.
 Can the relationship work with this magnitude of differences in desires?
 There are a variety of perceptions regarding the idea of bringing children into a relationship.
 Some couples prefer or plan to have children once they’re married or, others believe that having children will make the relationship stronger.
-There are a few that prefer to not have kids at all.
+There are a few that prefer not to have kids at all.
 In a few cases, a partner that wants children will sometimes fall for someone who doesn’t want any.

-It's possible that one partner may be unsure if children are something they want in the future.
+One partner may be unsure if they want children in the future or one person in the relationship may just want one child, while the other may want more.
 Many factors may influence whether a person does or doesn’t want kids.
 Children are a big responsibility, one that may require a lifetime commitment.
 It’s normal for a person to be unsure if they want children or not.

 Consider the following:

 If she wants children early in the relationship, it may be best for him to be upfront and honest with his timeline.
 If one partner wants kids immediately and it’s not in the immediate plans of the other partner, then it may be best to dissolve the relationship to not create future resentment.
 The beginning of the relationship may be a good time to ask the baby question, as it’s often a very important thing in a relationship for most couples.
 For the partner that wants children immediately, ask yourself if waiting is something you’re emotionally and physically prepared to do.
 For the partner that prefers waiting a few years, ask yourself if starting a family now will prevent you from achieving other things or if you feel you can be a good parent if you had kids now.
 Both partners should ask themselves if changing their minds about when to have children will be something they can accept moving forward.